sparkflows/sparkflows-docs/docs/user-guide/generative-ai/mcp/index.rst

-MCP Documentation
+Model Context Protocol (MCP)
 =================

-The Modular Command Processor (MCP) is a lightweight client-server framework that connects language models and tools in a structured, programmable workflow.
+The Model Context Protocol (MCP) is a lightweight client-server framework that connects language models and tools in a structured, programmable workflow.
 It enables dynamic tool invocation, document retrieval, and response synthesis via a plugin architecture.

 Key Highlights
 --------------